The Financial Analyst must follow the changes in the markets

 This hybrid-delivered module will provide an understanding of the role of the Financial Markets Authority in regulating and supervising financial markets through the following topics :

-- Financial instruments, crypto-assets, and risks.
+- Crypto-assets and risks.

 - Collective investment management.